-Ellsworth was organized in 1944.
-Many other area farmers joined in,
+Producers of Ellsworth was organized in 1944.
+Many other area farmers

-and by 1952 there were 70 turkey raisers concentrated in a 10 mile radius
+joined in, and by 1952 there were 70 turkey raisers concentrated in a 10

-of Ellsworth.
-At a peak, there were about 3 1/2 million pounds of
+mile radius of Ellsworth.
+At a peak, there were about 3 1/2 million

-turkey produced annually.
-Eventually, the business was sold to others,
+pounds of turkey produced annually.
+Eventually, the business was

-and later, the processing plant is the home of Uncle B's Bagel factory.
+sold to others, and later, the processing plant is the home of Uncle B's

-This first started in Ames and was moved into Ellsworth's vacant turkey
+Bagel factory.
+This first started in Ames and was moved into Ellsworth's

-it would cease operations.
-Local farmers investigated how they could
+announced that it would cease operations.
+Local farmers investigated

-manage to keep it open, but this was the last turkey processing plant to
+how they could manage to keep it open, but this was the last turkey processing

 Building of Turkey Processing Plant

-take shape last weekend with the breaking of the ground for the new building.
+began to take shape last weekend with the breaking of the ground for the

-process turkeys for the market - buying them live from the raisers, and
+will process turkeys for the market - buying them live from the raisers,

 to the city markets.
 The organizers of this new industry comprise